telerik/maui-docs/controls/datapager/display-mode.md

 The DataPager lets you customize the default arrangement of the elements in the pager by providing the `AdaptiveDisplayModes` property:

 * `AdaptiveDisplayModes` (`IList<DataPagerDisplayMode>`)&mdash;Specifies a list of the desired combinations of elements that should be displayed.
-The actual elements that will be displayed are the result of the DataPager.`DisplayMode` property, and the size of the control.
+The actual elements that will be displayed are the result of the DataPager's `DisplayMode` property, and the size of the control.

-For example, if you set `AdaptiveDisplayModes` and `DisplayMode` to the following values:
+For example, if you set `AdaptiveDisplayModes` and `DisplayMode` to the values in the snippet below, the DataPager will arrange the elements based on the values set in the `AdaptiveDisplayModes` collection and will skip the elements that are not defined in the `DisplayMode` property&mdash;the `NextPageButton` element.

 ```XAML
 <telerik:RadDataPager Source="{Binding Data}"